Sonny14/MikroTik-study-guides/Create a telegram bot to be used for monitoring/README.md

 </p>

 ## 3.)
 Name your own bot

+> After naming your bot it will give out a unique token that you will be using base on your demand
 <p align="center">
   <img src="./2.PNG"/>
 </p>

-> After naming your bot it will give out the token

 # DONE!